 a short synopsis in French and/or in English

-stills of the film and photographs of the film-maker in digital format on DVD
+stills of the film and photographs of the film-maker in digital format

 a trailer or excerpt (no longer than 3 minutes) representative of the film, for the use of the Festival